0xk3v/exterpy/README.md

 # exterpy

-Script to Extract Text from PDF files
+Script to Extract Plain Text from PDF images files

+`written in Py`